How To Teach Your Dog To Lay Down

 How to stop your dog from digging?
 Is a common question among new pet owners who are normally determined to end this incessant behavior.
 A dog could develop this habit due to hunting, seeking attention, comfort or boredom.
 Mild digging is acceptable; however, it should not be too frequent.

-To control this behavior, you should first diagnose the issue to determine the primary cause.
+To control dog behavior, you should first diagnose the issue to determine the primary cause.
 At times, the habit could be random hence difficult to analyze.
 Despite the efforts you put in controlling this behavior, stopping it completely is a difficult task.
 Some dog species such as dachshunds and terriers are known to be natural diggers.

 You must love Reading: